Research Interests: South Asian Literature, Diaspora and Postcolonial Theories, Canadian Studies and Children’s Literature.

 Dr. Shilpa Bhat is Assistant Professor at Ahmedabad University.
 She has a Phd from Gujarat University (dissertation guided at Gujarat and Toronto Universities); an MPhil from Central University Hyderabad and an MA from Mysore University.
 Her areas of interest are South Asian Literature, Diaspora and Postcolonial theories, Canadian Studies and Children’s Literature.
 She was a Visiting Fellow, Oxford University, UK (2019-20); Visiting Fellow, McGill University, Montreal, Canada (2017); International Visitor, York University, Canada (2015); Commonwealth Fellow, Trinity College, University of Toronto, Canada (2011-12); and has visited University of Western Ontario (2011) and Korea University, South Korea (PANCS Grant, 2011) for research.
-Most recently, her interest in migration of objects (in addition to her inclination to material/visual culture studies) due to diasporic movements led her to do the Eloquent Things course at Oxford University.

 She has published articles in reputed journals like Social Identities (Routledge, Taylor and Francis); Green Letters (Routledge, Taylor and Francis); Culture and Religion (Routledge, Taylor and Francis); Sikh Formations (Routledge, Taylor and Francis) and Journal of Tourism and Cultural Change (Routledge, Taylor and Francis).
 Her book length publications include Indians in Victorian Children’s Narratives: Animalizing the 'Native', 1830-1930 (monograph, Rowman and Littlefield, US, 2017); Diaspora and Homing in South Asian Women's Writing:Beyond Trishanku, Rowman and Littlefield, US, 2018 (edited anthology); Women Writers of the South Asian Diaspora: Interpreting Gender, Texts and Contexts Rawat Publishers, Jaipur, 2019 (Co-edited anthology); and Diasporic Inquiries into South Asian Women’s Narratives: Alien Domiciles (edited anthology, Rowman and Littlefield, US, 2020).